twister-php/sql/README.md

 # Multiple calling conventions

-The code support camelCase, snake_case and UPPER_CASE syntax; as well as short form syntax:
+The code supports camelCase, snake_case and UPPER_CASE syntax; as well as short form syntax:

 ### Constructor